MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ### Customization of OnAfterHasCustomLayout event

-Customization on the OnAfterHasCustomLayout event have to be re-implemented to use the following events:
+Custom code on the OnAfterHasCustomLayout event 's to be reimplemented to use the following events:

 - OnSelectReportLayoutCode